tbretl/ae353-sp21/docs/reference.md

 $$y = Cx + Du$$

-The state-space model has two key properties:
+The state space model has two key properties:

 * it is **linear** because both $\dot{x}$ and $y$ are linear functions of $x$ and $u$
 * it is **time-invariant** because $A$, $B$, $C$, and $D$ are constant